Organizational Design & Operating Model Strategy for Member Institutions

 not just manages them.

 That realization led me to develop Association Architecture — a governed operating discipline that aligns the four systems most organizations treat as silos: leadership and governance, operations and execution, member experience, and institutional continuity.
 When designed together, the organization becomes stable, transferable, and scalable — regardless of who sits in the chair.
-That is what an Organizational Architect does.

 Very few have architecture.”